xogeny/denada-js/README.md

 develop a DSL for a project and decided to follow the same approach.

 I can already imagine people rolling their eyes at the premise.
-But give me give more minutes and I'll explain why I did it.
+But give me five more minutes and I'll explain why I did it.

 There are lots of different ways to build DSLs.
 Let's take a quick walk across the spectrum of possibilities.
 One approach to DSL design